rjz/Spark-Achilles/readme.md

 ### That's awesome, because:

+* It's efficient: write validation routines and script behaviors once, avoiding duplication of effort between the client and server side
 * It's clean: code is neatly wrapped up into the achilles namespace rather than being injected into the page
-* It's accessible: achilles encourages redundancy and progressive enhancement
+* It's accessible: achilles' server-first approach encourages fallbacks, redundancy and progressive enhancement
-* It's efficient: static and dynamic sites can be developed simultaneously, and all code is recyclable
-* **It makes sense**: using achilles, a controller queried via AJAX can respond to the client directly
+* **It makes sense**: using achilles, a controller queried via AJAX doesn't need client-side bootstraps to respond to the client directly

 How it works
 ------------